 Opioids have been used as analgesics for over 2,000 years and continue to be the mainstay of post-operative pain management.
 Opioids interact with certain receptors in the central and peripheral nervous system to produce beneficial effects, which include analgesia, sedation and euphoria.
 A range of naturally occurring, semi-synthetic and synthetic opioids are available for intravenous use, including morphine, fentanyl, hydromorphone, meperidine, sufentanil, and alfentanil.
 Opioids, however, may also be associated with a variety of unwanted side effects when used to treat acute pain, including respiratory depression, excessive sedation, nausea, vomiting, constipation, urinary retention, itchiness, chest wall rigidity, cognitive impairment, and seizures.
 Respiratory depression may lead to death if not monitored closely.
 Side effects from opioids have been demonstrated to reduce patients' quality of life.
-Opioid use may prolong a patient's stay in the post-anesthesia care unit or ambulatory surgical facility, as well as a patient's overall length of stay in the hospital, as a result of opioid side effects.
+Opioid use may prolong a patient's stay in the post-anesthesia care unit or ambulatory surgical facility, as well as a patient's overall length of stay in the hospital, as a result of opioid side effects and the need to administer additional medications or treatments to resolve opioid side effects.
 Studies have demonstrated that hospital costs may be increased by opioid use, not only due to additional personnel time required to handle and dispose of these controlled substances, but also as a result of costs associated with treating opioid-related side effects, including the potential need for the patient to remain in the hospital for an extended period of time.